Mt. El Plomo (5.424 masl) Expedition

 Photographic service:

-• We provide to our clients a photographic set.
+• Delivery to our clients of a photographic set through a link to google photos.

-• Iridium Satelital telephones latin america plan (The use of the satelital telephone has a service charge associated with the use of your minutes, value per minute $2.000 CLP).
+• Satellite phones Iridium Latin America plan (The use of the satellite phone has a service charge associated with the use of your minutes, value per minute $2,000 CLP).

 This itinerary does not include: